hansmarc/Otis/Readme.md

 - Delete / Recall records with **SCOPE**, **FOR** and **WHILE** expressions.
 - Pack / Zap a table.
 - Append a file.
+- Structure Editor, to modify the structure of open table if the one that is opened in the Inspector.
 - Save a table to another table with the possibility to create a sub table.\
-When a table is saved Otis takes into account active filters, index/orders and saves only visible fields.
+When a table is saved Otis takes into account active filters, index/orders and saves only visible fields.\
  This permits to create a sub table with only the fields and data that you want.
-- Structure Editor, to modify the structure of the current open table.
+- Export to a ';' delimited csv file.\
+When a table is saved Otis takes into account active filters, index/orders and saves only visible fields.\
+This permits to create a sub table with only the fields and data that you want.\

+- When you set Otis.exe as the default windows program to open dbf files and double click on it, the main screen 'Dataset manager' of Otis will not be opened.

 >**Index manager :**

 - Create a new index, single or compound index files.
+- Modify a existing index, tag.
 - Delete a index, tag.
 - Reindex all orders.
 - View detailed index info with the possibility to copy this info to the clipboard.